Nkzn/android-menudrawer-abs-sample/README.md

 android-menudrawer-abs-sample
 =============================

-This is android-menudrawer &amp; ActionBarSherlock combination sample.
+This is the android-menudrawer &amp; ActionBarSherlock combination sample.

+[Demo Video][3]

 Special Thunks
 --------------